Evolvus/github-smart/DEPLOYMENT.md

 2. **Validates Inputs**: Ensures required parameters are provided
 3. **Creates Data Directory**: Sets up persistent storage
 4. **Cleans Up**: Stops and removes any existing containers
-5. **Pulls Image**: Downloads the latest Docker image from GitHub Packages
+5. **Pulls/Builds Image**: Downloads the latest Docker image from GitHub Packages or builds locally
 6. **Runs Container**: Starts the application with proper configuration
 7. **Verifies Status**: Checks that the container is running properly